lauraios/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 email: ""
 ---
 Laura is an American tourist born in Romania.
-These days, she can often can be spotted driving a 4Runner on the highways of Washington D.C. wearing some fancy sunglasses.
-Most often she is the company of Monsieur Bipin, a respected member of the high-class society.
+These days, she can often can be spotted driving on the highways of Washington D.C. testing the patience of American drivers  Most often she is the company of Monsieur Bipin, a respected member of the high-class society.